vedasamhith146/personal-website/content/token-embeddings.md

 The model actually learned this, and it has clearly separated these tokens into their respective categories.
 This is actually surprising.

 ![PCA of GPT Token Embeddings](/token-embeddings/token-embedding-pca.png)
-**2. **Next, I reviewed the top 10 nearest neighbours of tokens from different categories, and these are my observations:
+**2.Next, I reviewed the top 10 nearest neighbours of tokens from different categories, and these are my observations:

 First, I reviewed a token from the Health category: **{’ health’}**.
 ```